zonemaster/zonemaster-backend/docs/API.md

 An object with the following property:

-* `"job_id"`: A [*test id*][Test id].
+* `"job_id"`: A [*job id*][Job id].

-If a test has been requested with the same parameters (as listed below) not more than "reuse time" ago, then a new request will not trigger a new test.
-Instead the `test id` of the previous test will be returned.
+If a job has been requested with the same parameters (as listed below) not more than "reuse time" ago, then a new request will not trigger a new job.
+Instead the `job_id` of the previous job will be returned.
 The default value of "reuse time" is 600 seconds, and can be set by the [`ZONEMASTER.age_reuse_previous_test`][ZONEMASTER.age_reuse_previous_test] key in the configuration file.